solo-io/workshops/smh/README.md

 When it's the case, the Gloo gateway is accessible using the `172.18.0.221` IP address.

-Go to the http://172.18.0.221/productpage URL to check that you can now access the `productpage` micro service using Gloo.
+Go to the http://172.18.0.221/productpage URL to check that you can now access the `productpage` microservice using Gloo.

-As you could have guessed, Gloo isn't allowed to talk to the `productpage` micro service.
+As you could have guessed, Gloo isn't allowed to talk to the `productpage` microservice.

 Let's create an `AccessPolicy` to allow that: